sosy-lab/cpachecker/ReadMe.txt

 Sources of binaries provided with the distribution/SVN:
-- libJOct.so: Use steps similar to compileOctLib.sh after downloading and installing the why software verification tool (version <= 2.04, get it from http://www.lri.fr/~filliatr/ftp/why/why-2.04.tar.gz newer versions don't ship the octagon library anymore)
+- libJOct.so: Use steps similar to compileOctLib.sh after downloading and installing the octagon library (http://www.di.ens.fr/~mine/oct/ merged into APRON with different interfaces)
 - javabdd-1.0b2.jar, libbuddy.so libcal.so libcudd.so: See
   http://javabdd.sourceforge.net/compiling.html
 - Simplify: http://kind.ucd.ie/products/opensource/Simplify/